 High Altitude EMP (HEMP)—Overview

-> A HEMP is a caused by a nuclear detonation in the earth’s upper atmosphere—some 50 to 200 miles above the Earth’s surface.
+A HEMP is a caused by a nuclear detonation in the earth’s upper atmosphere—some 50 to 200 miles above the Earth’s surface.
 As an observer on the ground you may notice a brief flash of light.
 But there would be no warning.
 No sound or aftershock or radiation to worry about.
-Chances are you would never know a nuclear bomb went off—except for the fact anything electronic or requiring electricity would suddenly cease to work…Forever.
+Chances are you would never know something happened — except for the fact anything electronic or requiring electricity would suddenly cease to work…Forever.

-> On a human level, the results of a HEMP include all the effects described in the “Imagine” introduction to this article… It seems incredible that a single and relatively low-yield nuclear weapon could have such a sinister and extraordinarily destructive effect without directly killing a single human being.
+On a human level, the results of a HEMP include all the effects described in the “Imagine” introduction to this article… It seems incredible that a single and relatively low-yield nuclear weapon could have such a sinister and extraordinarily destructive effect without directly killing a single human being.
 But this is the reality of living in an advanced technology-dependent world that is extremely vulnerable to the effects of an electromagnetic pulse.
 The first observation of the repercussions of a HEMP were during the height of the Cold War as the United States and the Soviet Union were experimenting with high altitude atomic weapon detonations.
 It is ironic that the effects of a HEMP could be much broad and more deadly to our country’s inhabitants over the course of a year than the death and destruction caused by any single or multiple-head ICBM.

 Coronal Mass Ejection (CME)—Overview